FAQ - AB Dive Events

 What if I completed my open water certification while on a tropical scuba vacation and have only warm water diving experience?

-Before participating in most of the AUC's Dive Alberta events & lake cleanups you should contact your local favourite dive centre or scuba instructor during the early summer dive season for open water "guided dives" with a divemaster OR complete an advanced specialty course - either choice is great value for personalized service to orient tropical or new divers to Alberta's sometimes challenging conditions, with often more difficult entry, exits points, etc and of course, all of the extra scuba gear required - heavy wetsuits, (or take drysuit training), plus hood, gloves, and the heavier weights required.
+Before participating in most of the AUC's Dive Alberta events & lake cleanups you should contact your favourite local dive shop (LDS) or scuba instructor during the early summer dive season for open water "guided dives" with a divemaster OR complete an advanced specialty course - either choice is great value for personalized service to orient tropical or new divers to Alberta's sometimes challenging conditions, with often more difficult entry, exits points, etc and of course, all of the extra scuba gear required - heavy wetsuits, (or take drysuit training), plus hood, gloves, and the heavier weights required.
 It's not difficult - just a bit more task loading for most beginner scuba divers and the more often you can get out & practice the better a diver you can become!

 What do I need to bring?